blt1339/python-challenge/PyParagraph/PyParagraph_readme.md

 ```

 ### Resources
-Two files were provided called paragraph_1.txt and paragraph_2.txt in the raw_data directory.
+Two files were provided named paragraph_1.txt and paragraph_2.txt in the raw_data directory.
 Additionally in the homework verbiage, a third paragraph was provided with the expected output.
 I put this additional paragraph in the same directory using a name of paragraph_3.txt.

 #### paragraph_1.txt
 ```